crodriguezvega/go-knapsackcrypto/README.md

 ### Basic Merkle-Hellman knapsack public-key encryption

 References:
-- Chapter 6 of "An Introductio  to Mathematical Cryptography" by Jeffrey Hoffstein, Jill Pipher and J.H Silverman.
+- Chapter 6 of "An Introduction to Mathematical Cryptography" by Jeffrey Hoffstein, Jill Pipher and J.H Silverman.
 - [Chapter 8](http://cacr.uwaterloo.ca/hac/about/chap8.pdf) of "Handbook of Applied Cryptography" by Alfred J. Menezes et al.

 Remarks: